Prshant-kumar/Technical-paper/technical_paper.md

 ## 6. *Enterprise Service Bus(ESB)*

-ESB is a platform that is designed to integrate various application together over a bus like interface.ESB allows many system to connect and communicate to each other irrespective of the fact that the systems are connected physically.As the numer of system increases there is no need to increase the number of communicating channel, we just need to connect the new server to the esb and tha new server has total access to the ESB as the others.
+ESB is a platform that is designed to integrate various applications together over a bus-like interface.
+ESB allows many systems to connect and communicate with each other irrespective of the fact that the systems are connected physically.
+As the number of systems increases, there is no need to increase the number of communicating channels, we just need to connect the new server to the ESB and the new server has total access to the ESB as the others.

- The use  of ESB is to establish a communication channel between applications working in different format, different protocole, provide security to the data flowing in the communicating channel etc.
+ The use of ESB is to establish a communication channel between applications working in a different format, different protocols, provide security to the data flowing in the communicating channel, etc.

-There are two types of communicating channel.
+There are two types of communication channels.
 1. Point-to-Point integration-<br>
     In point to point integration there is a communication link between each system.Every system is connected to every other system through a communication link.
 <p align="center">